Dorabji Tata

-Sir Dorabji Tata (27 August 1859 – 3 June 1932) was an Indian industrialist and philanthropist of the British Raj, and a key figure in the history and development of the Tata Group.
+Sir Dorabji Jamsetji Tata (27 August 1859 – 3 June 1932) was an Indian industrialist and philanthropist of the British Raj, and a key figure in the history and development of the Tata Group.
 He was knighted in 1910 for his contributions to industry in British India.
 He was the elder son of Jamsetji Tata, the founder of the Tata Group.
 He played a pioneering role by guiding India to the Olympics even before the establishment of an independent National Olympic Association.

 Early life and education

-Dorab was the elder son of Parsi Zoroastrian Hirabai and Jamsetji Nusserwanji Tata.
+Dorab was the elder son of Parsi parents, Hirabai and Jamsetji Tata.
 Through an aunt, Jerbai Tata, who married a Bombay merchant, Dorabji Saklatvala, he was a cousin of Shapurji Saklatvala who later became a Communist member of the British Parliament.

 Tata received his primary education at the Proprietary High School in Bombay (now Mumbai) before travelling to England in 1875, where he was privately tutored.
 He entered Gonville and Caius College, Cambridge, in 1877, where he remained for two years before returning to Bombay in 1879.
 He continued his studies at St. Xavier's College, Bombay, where he obtained a degree in 1882.

 Upon graduating, Dorab worked for two years as a journalist at the Bombay Gazette.
 In 1884, he joined the cotton business division of his father's firm.
 He was first sent to Pondicherry, then a French colony, to determine whether a cotton mill might be profitable there.
 Thereafter, he was sent to Nagpur, to learn the cotton trade at the Empress Mills which had been founded by his father in 1877.

 Marriage

-Dorabji's father, Jamshetji, had visited Mysore State in south India on business, and had met Dr. Hormusji Bhabha, a Parsi and the first Indian Inspector-General of Education of that state.
+Dorabji's father, Jamsetji, had visited Mysore State in south India on business, and had met Dr. Hormusji Bhabha, a Parsi and the first Indian Inspector-General of Education of that state.
 While visiting the Bhabha home, he had met and approved of young Meherbai, Bhabha's only daughter.
-Returning to Bombay, Jamshetji sent Dorab to Mysore State, specifically to call on the Bhabha family.
+Returning to Bombay, Jamsetji sent Dorab to Mysore State, specifically to call on the Bhabha family.
 Dorab did so, and duly married Meherbai in 1897.
 The couple had no children.

 Meherbai's grandfather was the industrialist Dinshaw Maneckji Petit and her brother, Jehangir Bhabha, was a reputed lawyer.
 He was the father of scientist Homi J. Bhabha.
 Thus Dorabji was Homi Bhabha's uncle by marriage.
 The Tata Group funded Bhabha's research and his research institutions, including the Tata Institute of Fundamental Research.